Picayune man gets prison time after killing pregnant girlfriend in crash, DA says

 A 26-year-old Picayune man will spend 18 years in prison for killing his girlfriend and their unborn child in a one-vehicle crash in 2015, St. Tammany Parish District Attorney Warren Montgomery announced June 21.

 Amanda Bankston, 19, was eight months pregnant on Feb.
-29, 2015, when the vehicle Oneal was driving crossed the center line of Interstate 59 in Pearl River, Louisiana, and hit a tree on the opposite side of the road, Montgomery said.
+29, 2015, when the vehicle Matthew Oneal was driving crossed the center line of Interstate 59 in Pearl River, La., and hit a tree on the opposite side of the road, Montgomery said.

 Bankston was killed instantly, while their 2-year-old son was not seriously injured thanks to being secured in a car seat.